Daniyalahmad07/Wanderlust---Geospatial-Accommodation-Management-System-/README.md

 ## 📜 License

-This project is for learning and portfolio purposes.
+This project is licensed under the MIT License.